ivoyager/ivoyager-changelogs/README.md

 # Current _master_ branch (v0.0.9-dev)

+APRIL 29, 9:30 EST - UPDATING TO v0.0.9 NOW!
+THERE MAY BE SOME LOOSE ENDS AND MISSING DOWNLOADS FOR THE NEXT HOUR OR TWO...

 Under development using Godot 3.3 (just released!).
 Note: For asteroids to work in Godot 3.3 exports, you will need to remove .gdignore from ivoyager_assets/asteroid_binaries/.
 This will be fixed in a new assets release for v0.0.9.

 Requires non-Git-tracked **ivoyager_assets-0.0.7**; find in [ivoyager releases](https://github.com/ivoyager/ivoyager/releases) (but see note above).